 - Plane Talk: Traveling with Animals and Pet Tips from the Department of Transportation

-Note: This is not an endorsement but for informational purposes only.
+Note: Information provided on this page is for informational purposes only and does not constitute an endorsement.
 The U.S. government can provide no guarantees and accepts no responsibility thereof for any action taken on the visitor’s part based on the information provided.